City tower & old town hall

 Friedl with the empty pocket

 This nickname remained in the vernacular, even though at the end of his reign he was one of the richest princes in Europe of his time thanks to the rich silver finds in Schwaz and Gossensass as well as customs duties and tolls on trade between Venice and Augsburg.
-The social structure in Innsbruck was also influenced by the silver discoveries and the associated mining industry in nearby Schwaz.
+The social fabric of Innsbruck was also influenced by the silver discoveries and the associated mining industry in nearby Schwaz.
+The largest silver mine in Europe had a lasting impact on the country.
 The power of the guilds increased.
 Although Innsbruck was dependent on the surrounding area for food supplies, the growing prosperity of the city made it easier to manoeuvre through this time of crisis than in purely rural areas.
-When Frederick died, Tyrol had risen to become an important state within the Habsburg Empire thanks to the silver discoveries in Schwaz, which was the largest mine in Europe.
+When Frederick died, Tyrol had risen to become an important province within the Habsburg Empire thanks to the silver discoveries in Schwaz.